-The National Institute for Health and Clinical Excellence (NICE) issued interventional procedure guidance stating that the evidence on autologous blood injection for PF raises no major safety concerns; however, the evidence on efficacy is inadequate in quantity and quality.
+The National Institute for Health and Clinical Excellence (NICE) (2013) issued an interventional procedure guidance stating that the evidence on autologous blood injection for PF raises no major safety concerns.
+However, the evidence on efficacy is inadequate in quantity and quality.
 Therefore, this procedure should only be used with special arrangements for clinical governance, consent and audit or research.
 NICE encourages further research comparing autologous blood injection (with or without techniques to produce PRP) against established treatments for managing PF.
 Trials should clearly describe patient selection, including duration of symptoms and any prior treatments.
-Outcomes should include specific measures of pain and function (NICE 2013).
+Outcomes should include specific measures of pain and function.
+(No updates since 2013).